phulst/node-tile38/README.md

 - The executeFence method / live geofences has had limited testing.
 Please submit bugs if you run into issues.
 - The SETHOOK command has some similarities to the search commands.
 It's not currently using method chaining but I may rewrite it so it can be used in a similar way to the other search functions.
-- the AUTH command, connection to password protected servers
 - Replication Commands (AOF, AOFMD5, AOFSHRINK, FOLLOW)
 - There's virtually no validation of options passed into functions, or of the query chaining for search commands.
 For example, this library does not prevent you from using the roam() function on an intersects query, even though it's only supported